 4- Modify and set the AndroidManifest.xml file as the code below.

-5- Modify and adjust the main.xml file (layout) according to the codes listed below.
+5- Modify and adjust the main.xml file (layout) according to the below codes.

 7- After going through the above steps and entering the codes, you must run the program and project.
 8- After running, you must press the desired button to start the download process.
 9- Ctrl + F11 key combination is a shortcut key that you can use to change and adjust the way and direction of display on the page.

 Android has the ability for the programmer to ask the system to report all applications that have a heavy process.
-Through StrictMode, we can give this command to the Android system, so that if the program has a heavy and long processing process, it will suddenly stop running.
+Through StrictMode, we can give this command to the Android system so that if the program has a severe and prolonged processing process, it will suddenly stop running.